bsmith89/bsmith89.github.io/resume.md

 ## Service and Outreach ##
 -   [2019-present] **Gladstone Postdoc Advisory Committee** organizer and member
-    -  Advised Gladstone leadership and administration on postdoc issues, involved in planning and executing numerous activities and events
+    -  Advised Gladstone leadership and administration on postdoc issues;
+       involved in planning and executing numerous
+       activities and events
     -  Lead postdoc advocacy efforts to increase representation, recruitment,